 an exquisite creature, delicate, educated, civilized.
 In contrast, his bar girls looked

 dirty with black pores, sagging skin, dried hair, and in some cases even the Pox.
 Tony felt a

 longing in his groin, and he coveted the girl.
 He would not only make her his toy, but also

 sell her to select customers for many times what one of his Seattle or Frisco rags would

 fetch.
 The best of both worlds!

-But the Dentist immediately made friends with some locals.
+But the Dentist had made friends with some of the locals.
 His practice was an instant

 success, and he could charge whatever price he wanted for dental work.
 His wife did his

 bookwork and office chores, the girl helped along the dental chair, and the family quickly